What We Do

 Meet Our Team

-Brinkley Pound serves as the Acting Executive Director for Greene County Habitat for Humanity.
-Brinkley is responsible for overall operations of our Habitat affiliate and for promoting the overall vision and direction of the organization.
+Our Executive Director, Elaine Mathews, is responsible for overall operations of our Habitat affiliate and for promoting the overall vision and direction of the organization.
 She works closely with our Board of Directors to help ensure long-range plans are developed and implemented and that we sustain healthy progress and growth.

 Our Assistant Director, Karen Dorton, is responsible for managing the daily operations of Habit for Humanity.
 She is responsible for the administration of our Affiliate.
 She works closely with the Assistant ReStore Manager.
 Karen reports directly to the Executive Director.